 are also available and, depending on your finances, may help pay Medicare Part A and/or Medicare Part B premiums, and maybe some Medicare Part B costs.

-Medicare Part D and Medicare Advantage plans change each year.
+Warning: Medicare Part D and Medicare Advantage plans can change each year.

 Please note that Medicare Part D and Medicare Advantage plans change each year.
-For example, if you are eligible for Medicare in 2016, the Medicare Part D plans that you review in 2014 or 2015, may not be available to you in 2016.
-If you find that a Medicare plan is available next year, the plans can (and probably will) have different costs, coverage, and healthcare providers.
-Bottom Line
+For example, if you are eligible for Medicare in 2020, the Medicare Part D plans that you review in 2019 or 2018, may not be available to you in 2020.

 : Be prepared to review your Medicare plan options each year to ensue the most economic and complete coverage.